JosephPVera/Localized-States/readme.md

 # Localized States in Point Defects (LSPD)
 ----
+Motivation: Working with point defects involves using supercells (sometimes too larges), which can be a challenge in terms of information processing.
+Performing the analysis manually for each defect with several charges states is tedious (time consuming).
+Luckely, programming can help us with that.

+The package contains a serie of scripts designed to perform a post-analysis when working with point defects in VASP.
+Their main functionalities are focused on:
+- Plotting the Kohn-Sham states
+- Plotting how localized the Kohn-Sham states, created by the defects, are in the gap (using the DOS projected on s, p, and d orbitals.
+- Additionally, other useful scripts are included.

 ## 1. Guide to reading files in relation to figures
 ### 1.1.
 Kohn-Sham states
 ![Alt text](https://github.com/JosephPVera/Localized-States/blob/main/tests/Guide/Figures/guide.png)